ShivendraHada/auth-kit/README.md

 ## Acknowledgements

-AuthEase is made possible thanks to the incredible work of the open-source community and the following libraries:
+AuthKit is made possible thanks to the incredible work of the open-source community and the following libraries:

 - [Next.js](https://nextjs.org/)